Python

 print(f"{key} = {value}")

-# sort keys:
+# sorted keys:

-for userid in sorted(dict.keys()):
+for key in sorted(dict.keys()):

 pass

-# sort values reversed
+# sorted values, reversed

-for id, value in sorted(d.items(), key=lambda item: item[1], reverse=True):
+for key, value in sorted(d.items(), key=lambda item: item[1], reverse=True):

 pass

-join / merge 2 dicts
+# join / merge 2 dicts

 d.update(d2)